Contributor: Suzanne Riordan. Lesson ID: 13819

 Famous Places

-Here's a quick look at some of the most famous places in Australia:
+Here's a quick look at some of the most famous places in Australia.

-Now that you've had a tour of Australia, move on to the Got It? section to test your knowledge of the Land Down Under.
+Now that you've had a tour of Australia, move to the Got It? section to test your knowledge of the Land Down Under.